 Once a consumer reads a batch of messages from a partition, it has options for when it saves its offset:

-- immediately, before starting to process the messages.
+Manual commit on receipt of messages.
 This corresponds to at-most-once delivery semantics as no matter when the consumer might fail, a message will not be processed twice though it might be left unprocessed.
 For example if 10 messages are being processed and the consumer fails on message 5 then only 4 messages will have been processed, the others will be skipped as the next consumer will start from the messages after this batch.

-- at the end, once all messages have been processed.
+Manual commit at the end, once all messages have been processed.
 This corresponds to at-least-once delivery semantics.
 No matter when the consumer might fail, no message will ever end up unprocessed, though messages could end up being processed multiple times.
 For example if 10 messages are being processed and the consumer fails on message 5 then all 10 will be read again by the new consumer and so 4 messages will be processed twice.

 The exactly-once guarantee is limited to Kafka Streams which is a Java library.
 If you use Java then I highly recommend looking at it.
 The main issue with exactly-once is that the output of processing a message and the saving of the offset need to occur in a transaction.
 For example, if the output were to send an email then we could not make this exactly-once.
 If we send the email but then the consumer fails before it can save the offset then the new consumer will send that same email again.